harryrampr/OPP_Command_Pattern-Remote_Control_Example/README.md

 the [Command Pattern](https://en.wikipedia.org/wiki/Command_pattern).
 You will see how modern versions of PHP, supporting Classes, Interfaces and Enumerators, make it easy to implement the Command Pattern using this language.

-### About It

-The Command pattern is a behavioral design pattern in object-oriented programming that encapsulates a request as an object, thereby allowing users to parameterize clients with different requests, queue or log requests, and support undoable operations.

 You can find the PHP 8.1 code
 at [/app/src](https://github.com/harryrampr/OPP_Command_Pattern-Remote_Control_Example/tree/master/app/src, there is testing at [/tests](https://github.com/harryrampr/OPP_Command_Pattern-Remote_Control_Example/tree/master/app/tests)